SringayKeno/Pewlett-Hackard-Analysis/README.md

 ## Results: Four Major points from the Two Analysis Deliverables

 The first deliverable looked at retiring employees by title (table below).
 The birth date was used to determine retiring employee.
 Birth dates used were between Jan.
 1 1952 thru Dec 31st 1955.
-A total of 72,458 employees fell into this catagory. (total employees in image 2 below).
-THat number of employees is approx 24.2% of Pewlett Hackard's current work force, or 72,458 of 300,024 employees.
+A total of 90,398 employees fell into this catagory. (total employees in image 2 below).

 <img width="320" alt="ut" src="https://user-images.githubusercontent.com/102890151/169677592-a00b6138-3260-4945-845a-c6bdff7f2d42.png">